Pac-12 announces final weekend of games in football season

 The Pac-12 left the schedule for the final weekend of the season open to have flexibility in a year when the coronavirus pandemic has led to cancellations and postponements across the country.

-USC earned a spot in the Pac-12 title game for the first time since 2017 by rallying to beat rival UCLA 43-38 on Saturday.
+USC earned a spot in the Pac-12 title game for the first time since 2017 when Utah rallied past No. 21 Colorado 38-21.
+The Trojans later beat rival UCLA 43-38 on Saturday.

-Washington earned its third Pac-12 North title in five years with a 38-21 win over Colorado.
+Washington earned its third Pac-12 North title in five years.
+The Huskies' game at Oregon on Saturday was canceled because they didn't have enough players available due to a number of positive COVID-19 cases.

 The conference went to a home-hosted model for the championship game this season.